gumeo/accSDA/README.md

 # Plot the projected training data, it is projected to the first
 # 2-dimensions, this is possible because the number of discriminant
 # vectors is the number of classes minus 1.
+So for a binary
+# Classification task, we project to one dimension, and can't produce
+# a plot like this.
 XtrainProjected <- Xtrain%*%res$beta

 # Plot using the first two discriminant directions